Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 When the design stalls, `graph::wait()` and `graph::end()` hang.
 It needs to interrupt graph execution by:

-* Using `graph::wait(CYCLE_NUMBER)`: specifying the number of cycles to wait for the API to return (if the graph does not return after `CYCLE_NUMBER` cycles, this API still returns immediately).
+* Using `graph::wait(CYCLE_NUMBER)`: Specifying the number of cycles to wait for the API to return (if the graph does not return after `CYCLE_NUMBER` cycles, this API still returns immediately).
-* Using `graph::end(CYCLE_NUMBER)`: specifying the number of cycles to wait for the graph to be ended (if the graph does not return after `CYCLE_NUMBER` cycles, this API still ends the graph immediately).
+* Using `graph::end(CYCLE_NUMBER)`: Specifying the number of cycles to wait for the graph to be ended (if the graph does not return after `CYCLE_NUMBER` cycles, this API still ends the graph immediately).
 * Using the `--simulation-cycle-timeout CYCLE_NUMBER` option for `aiesimulator`.

 The `CYCLE_NUMBER` should be large enough for AI Engine simulator to record all the stall events, or for hardware to run into hang status.